Allegheny County Generations Program

 • General overview of the mediation session

 Children between the ages of 6-15 years old are required to attend an interactive group at the same time as the adult session.
 Children under 6 or over 15 years are not permitted at the class.
 Children are appropriately grouped by age so that they can identify and share with piers similar experiences in their families.
 These groups are facilitated with activities, discussions, art, music, and play.

-Only the parties on the order of court shall be permitted in the Custody Department office. no third parties will be permitted in the Custody Department or at Wightman School.
-Security is provided by the Allegheny County Sheriffs Office at Wightman School for the education seminar and at the Custody Department for the mediation session.
+Only the parties on the order of court shall be permitted in the Custody Department office.
+No third parties will be permitted in the Custody Department.
+Security is provided by the Allegheny County Sheriffs Office for the education seminar and the mediation session.

 The Mediation Session